bcwood/alaskahikesearch-11ty/hikes/matanuska-glacier.md

 ### Important Information

-Access to the glacier is only available via private property.
-Current prices (as of March 2019) per person are $30 for self-guided access in the summer, and $100 for guided access in the winter.
+As of June 2022, access to the glacier is only available by guided tour.
+Prices are $40 for residents, and $125 for non-residents.
 For more information, check the [Matanuska Glacier Adventures website](http://matanuskaglacieradventures.us/).

-Depending on how far onto the glacier you plan to hike, it may be useful to bring some kind of pole or walking stick, as well as ice cleats.

 There is a campground in the area but it's not as attractive as you'd think.